Active Warrants in Hernando County

 Additional Resources

-Hernando County Sheriff’s Office Warrants – Conduct a search or inquiry for active and outstanding warrants on the website of the Hernando County Sheriff’s Office (HCSO).
+Hernando County Sheriff’s Office Warrants – Conduct a search or inquiry for active and outstanding warrants on the Hernando County Sheriff’s Office website (HCSO).
 The posting of information about the active warrants is delayed three (3) days to assist officers in serving the warrants.
-The FDLE website also provides a searchable database to find warrants issued throughout the state.
+The FDLE website also provides a database that allows users to find warrants issued throughout the state.

-Outstanding Arrest Warrants Issued in Hernando County – Learn more about how to resolve an outstanding local warrant waiting to be served by the Hernando County Sheriff’s Office.g the whereabouts of a wanted person.
+Outstanding Arrest Warrants Issued in Hernando County – Learn more about resolving an outstanding local warrant waiting to be served by the Hernando County Sheriff’s Office.g the whereabouts of a wanted person.
 The website has a search feature to find an outstanding warrant.
-Many of these warrants are issued after a failure to appear in court or because of a violation of probation.
+Many of these warrants are issued after a failure to appear in court or because of a probation violation.